 - Papua New Guinea case study

 - Super Toilet film

-- Read out or display the quote from Julian who lives in Papua New Guinea.
+- Show the pupils the quote from Julian

+who lives in Papua New Guinea.
 Show the pupils where Papua New Guinea is on a map, or ask them to locate it themselves.
 Explain that the quote highlights that lots of children have to go to the toilet in the bush, which is unhygienic, spreads illness and leaves them at risk of animal attacks.

-- Show the Super Toilet film: www.youtube.com/watch?v=77b9zm3jpFE - Explain that the situation in some developing countries today is similar to the situation in Australia in the 1880's.
-Ask why it is important to keep drinking water separate from sewage and waste water. - Explain that roughly 443 million days at school are lost due to poor water and sanitation facilities.
-Why is this a problem in poorer communities? - Ask the pupils to brainstorm any other ways that not having access to a toilet might affect them.
+- Show the Super Toilet film: www.youtube.com/watch?v=77b9zm3jpFE - Explain that the situation in some developing countries today, is similar to the situation in the Australia in the 1880's.
+Ask why it is important to keep drinking water sources separate from waste water and sewage. - Explain that roughly 443 million school days are lost due to poor water and sanitation facilities.
+Why might this be an issue?' - Ask the pupils to brainstorm any other ways that not having access to a toilet could affect them.
+Ask the pupils why it might be particularly difficult for women and girls?
+(Due to menstruation, as well as risk of sexual attack).